 The pandemic has put the gig economy under the radar.
 On the one hand, gig jobs with delivery services such as Instacart, Taskrabbit, GoPuff, or Shipt are busier than ever.
 Other sectors like Uber or Lyft have seen a dramatic drop in demand.
 According to a study by AppJobs , gig workers among the hardest hit by coronavirus pandemic.

 Gig jobs (as freelancers have long known) live outside of the main framework our economy has

 For the most part, people still want the same thing: a full-time secure job with regular income and good benefits.
 Who knew?

 [Further reading from 02/15/2019: The fight for $15 (per hour) comes to the gig economy. ]

 Labor’s not fungible

-Employers in competitive markets need to insure themselves against the challenges of attracting and retaining talent while keeping their current workforce engaged.
-They need to double down on creating an employee-centric culture.
+Employers in competitive markets need to insure themselves against the challenges of attracting and retaining talent while keeping their current workforce engaged, despite the turmoil of the last few months.
+They need to double down on creating an employee-centric culture and maintaining community while working remotely.
 After all, it’s the lack of internal opportunities or unanswered frustrations that drive your current talent towards the exit.
-Engaged employees in Top Workplaces are significantly less likely to be considering a move elsewhere.
+Engaged employees are significantly less likely to be considering a move elsewhere.

 (1) “You’re Less Likely to Be Laid Off Today Than Any Time Since 1967” by Brad Tuttle – Money Magazine – Aug 08, 2017- http://time.com/money/4891508/unemployment-layoff-rate-jobs-market-2017/